Neural Kriging¶

 Compute the final predicted value using a weighted sum:

-The final prediction uses the values of surrounding points, weighted by the learned weights based on distance and secondary variables, to estimate the value at the target location.
-During training, the target location is known, and the model is trained to minimize the difference between the predicted value and the actual value at that location, as shown in the Fig. 9.
+The final prediction uses the values of each surrounding point (\(v_i\)), weighted by the learned weights for each point found previously, to estimate the value at the target location.
+During training, the target location is known, and the model is trained to minimize the difference between the predicted value \(\hat{v}\) and the actual value at that location, as shown in the Fig. 9.
 Training is performed on a subset of the data (Percentage of points per epoch option), and the model is optimized to generalize well to unseen locations.

 Fig. 9 Training the model to minimize the error between predicted and actual values.¶